-(a) the social and performative life of images;
+(a) the social and performative life of mass-produced images;

-(b) the histories and everyday lives and voices of producers, disseminators and ‘consumers’;
+(b) the histories and everyday lives and voices of producers, disseminators and ‘consumers’ of mass-produced images;

 (c) various techniques of visuality/media of visualisation (for instance, ritual or theatrical performance, or political spectacle).

-We also hope that such a digital data-base, which we envisage as an open access, democratic space, will also serve as a hub around which to promote dialogue and debate on matters pertaining to South Asian popular visual culture.
-We hope that Tasveer Ghar, we anticipate, will help promote inter-disciplinary scholarly exchange across the globe between academics, artists, and others on South Asian popular visual culture.
+We also hope that such a digital 'home', which we envisage as an open access, democratic space, will also serve as a hub around which to promote dialogue and debate on matters pertaining to South Asian popular visual culture.
+Our anticipation is that Tasveer Ghar will promote inter-disciplinary scholarly exchange on South Asian popular visual culture across the globe between academics, artists, and others interested in this topic.

-(1) a generous three-year gift from Adarsh and Ranvir Trehan of the Trehan Foundation to the University of Michigan, Ann Arbor, USA (2007-09).
-With these start-up funds we planned several exciting events over the course of three years.
+(1) Adarsh and Ranvir Trehan of the Trehan Foundation to the University of Michigan, Ann Arbor, USA (2007-09).
+With these start-up funds, we planned several exciting events over the course of three years.
 These activities are currently limited to Indian popular visual culture, but as and when we raise more funds, we hope to expand our reach to cover the other countries of the South Asian subcontinent.

-(2) a generous grant of three years of funding from the German Research Foundation, via Heidelberg University’s new Cluster of Excellence, “Asia and Europe in a Global Context.
+(2) German Research Foundation, via Heidelberg University’s Cluster of Excellence “Asia and Europe in a Global Context.
 Shifting Asymmetries in Cultural Flows”.
-This funding allows Tasveer Ghar to expand its scope beyond India, and look at the cultural flows between Europe and Asia in popular Muslim iconography (see workshops and Visual Pilgrim).
+This funding allowed Tasveer Ghar to expand its scope beyond India, and look at the cultural flows between Europe and Asia in popular Muslim iconography (see workshops and Visual Pilgrim).
 This support was also used to digitize the Priya Paul Collection (New Delhi), making it available to scholars, students and researchers around the world.

-Tasveer Ghar is located in three institutional nodes:
+Tasveer Ghar is located in two institutional nodes: